Slimer210/nsspc-question-bank/README.md

 This is a repository to store question paper of National Secondary School Programming Contest (NSSPC).

 # How to Download It?
-The fastest way is to click the `Code > Download ZIP` and extract it.
+The quickest way to obtain the repository is by selecting **Code > Download ZIP** on this page and extracting the downloaded file.

-For Git users, you may clone it via this command: `git clone https://github.com/Slimer210/nsspc-question-bank.git`
+Alternatively, if you're using Git, you may simply clone this entire repository via this command: `git clone https://github.com/Slimer210/nsspc-question-bank.git`

 # List of Questions
 |Year            |Problemset                     |Full PDF Document included?  |Full Testcases               |